YounessFkhach/YounessFkhach/README.md

 # 👨‍💻 Pragmatic, product-oriented fullstack engineer.

-💬 I'm <strong>Youness Fkhach</strong>, A fullstack software engineer based in Morocco.
+💬 I am <strong>Youness Fkhach</strong>, A fullstack software engineer based in Morocco.
 With 4 years of professional experience in web development and a Master’s degree in computer science.

 🔭 I am currently working at [Fluicity](get.flui.city/) as a fullstack developer (Ruby on Rails/React) to build a saas solution for citizen participation and community consultation.